northwood-labs/mod-aws-resource-tags/README.md

 * Designed to be highly _composable_, and has no hard-dependencies on other modules.

+* Integration tests run automatically on every commit against supported versions of Terraform/OpenTofu.

+* Outputs can be easily used with other modules or resources which support tagging.

+* Adds tag data about the ARN of the user who performed the deployment, as well as a timestamp of the deployment.

+* Only looks-up data, but does not persist any data itself, making it completely stateless.

+* Purpose-built, meaning that it is designed to solve a single orthogonal problem.
+Aims to fit 90% of use-cases.

 ## Examples

 More examples can be found in the `./examples` directory.